Oregon White Oak

 Quercus garryana

-When it comes to White Oak firewood there are mixed opinions about this hardwood.
+When it comes to Oregon white oak firewood, also called Gary oak, there are mixed opinions about this hardwood.
 Many people will swear that it makes poor firewood but I find that it burns just fine.
 It has one of the higher BTU ratings of the oaks and puts out a lot of heat over a long period of time.
 If you want to get up in the morning to a bed of coals that are still hot, white oak is a good choice of wood to put in the fire the night before.

 The disadvantage of Oregon white oak is it produces a lot of ash and it can be messy.
 The bark is flaky and can be almost powdery.
 White oak trees can also grow a thick carpet of moss and lichen which in itself can be messy.
 Pieces of moss fall off and it can hold a lot of debris like dirt and sawdust.